 - Table saw and a miter saw (if you don’t have any of these you can get away with a handheld circular saw)

 Step 1: Cut the tabletop

-For the first step you’ll need to decide how long you want your table to be.
-For this table we decided that 4 feet would perfect, so all we had to do is cut our 2×6 boards in half.
-If you need more than 4 feet, you will need one or two more 2×6 board, but for this tutorial, we are keeping it as simple as it gets.
+For the first step, you’ll need to decide how long you want your table to be.
+For this table, we decided that 4 feet would be perfect, so all we had to do is cut our 2×6 boards in half.
+If you need more than 4 feet, you will need one or two more 2×6 boards, but for this tutorial, we are keeping it as simple as it gets.